tobiasdemendonca/terraform-provider-maas/README.md

   git push upstream tag vX.Y.Z
   ```

+  Where `upstream` is the remote name pointing to the canonical/terraform-provider-maas repository.

   The provider versions follow [semantic versioning](https://semver.org/), and the release action can be viewed under [Actions](https://github.com/canonical/terraform-provider-maas/actions).

 2. Publish the release: